 During the process, the narcissist abuser may employ virtually any means necessary to obtain their desired result: the return of the victim to the abusive relationship.
 These ploys can include attempting to put the victim on a guilt-trip, generating false promises of changed behavior, false promises of too-good-to-be-true gifts, begging, screaming at the victim, use of relationship shame, making threats, insincerely accepting blame for the failure of the relationship, or even using others (flying monkeys) to help persuade the victim to return to the relationship.

-Basically, the abusive narcissist is on a no-holds-barred campaign to convince the victim to return to the abuse and their abusive clutches.
+The abusive narcissist is on a no-holds-barred campaign to convince the victim to return to the abuse and their abusive clutches.

 Unfortunately, these abusive narcissists succeed in their efforts.
 That was evidenced to me at the street level as a police officer when I would be called back to the scene of a domestic dispute or domestic violence call where I had been previously.

 How does this happen?
-Why would someone knowingly go back into an abusive relationship
+Why would someone knowingly go back into an abusive relationship?

 There's a process, close to the same process the abusive narcissist used in the relationship previously.